 To obtain the laws of physics, in an exact formulation, we have found the second and final step to be to maximize the information associated with the result of the measure referenced in axiom 1, and this will be achieved by maximizing the entropy using the familiar tools of statistical mechanics.
-Fundamental physics will consequently be a specialization of the definition of the observer, in the sense that an observer is a measure space, and the laws of physics will be its entropy-maximized version.
+Fundamental physics will consequently be a specialization of the definition of the observer, in the sense that an observer is a probability space, and the laws of physics will be its entropy-maximized version.
 Maximizing the entropy of a measure over a power-tuple rather than a power-set requires a technical prescription which is given in the main result section.
 As for the context, we will not think of the entropy in terms of the typical notion common in introductory physics as a 'measure of disorder', rather we will think of it as a quantification of information in the sense of Claude Shannon.
 In this context, the information acquired by the observer following a measure adopts the role of a message that fixes the newly acquired knowledge into a new state describing the knowledge of the observer.

-Furthermore, as the measure space represents the mathematical definition of experimental freedom in nature, then maximizing its entropy is further interpreted as minimizing the constraints on experimenter freedom.
-Physics is therefore the model of observer participation in nature that assumes maximum experimenter freedom.
+Furthermore, as the probability space represents the mathematical definition of experimental freedom in nature, then maximizing its entropy is further interpreted as minimizing the constraints on experimenter freedom.

 Thesis 1 (Fundamental Physics).
 Physics is the product of an optimization problem on experimenter freedom.
-Specifically, the probability measure that assumes maximum experimenter freedom in nature (i.e. the maximally permissive model of the observer's participation in nature) constitutes the fundamental physics, or simply 'the laws of physics'.
+Specifically, the probability measure that maximizes experimenter freedom in nature constitutes the fundamental physics, or simply 'the laws of physics'.

 We note that our definition of fundamental physics will entail a probability measure.
-It is not given as a pre-formulated law such as F=ma.
+It is not given as a pre-formulated law such as F = ma.
 That is not to say that laws do not come into play; but when they do they are derived from this measure, and not brutely postulated.
-Taking an example of statistical mechanics, the ideal gas law PV=nRT can be derived from the Gibbs measure as an equation of state under the appropriate energy and volume constraint on entropy.
+Taking an example of statistical mechanics, the ideal gas law PV = nRT can be derived from the Gibbs measure as an equation of state under the appropriate energy and volume constraint on entropy.
 In the present case, the derived laws become the logical equivalent of a statement on what the observer can or cannot do while remaining consistent with its own definition and state.